-Pasta alla Norma is a typical recipe from Catania, a large city in Sicily.
+Pasta alla Norma is a typical recipe from Catania, in Sicily.

 Sauce alla Norma combines classic Mediterranean flavours: tomatoes, aubergines and basil, crowned by the intense, pungent taste of seasoned ricotta.
-Short pasta is best suited to this sauce: macaroni or penne or even Anellini or Anelletti, a 100% Sicilian durum wheat semolina pasta format in the shape of a ring as you can tell by looking at them, which is typical of the city of Palermo.
+Short pasta is best suited to this sauce: macaroni or penne or even Anellini or Anelletti, a 100% Sicilian durum wheat semolina pasta format in the shape of a ring as you can see here, which is typical of the city of Palermo.

 Norma, besides being a common Italian feminine name, is also the title of a particularly beautiful and popular opera by Sicilian composer Vincenzo Bellini.
 Tradition has it that in the mid-nineteenth century, a playwright from Catania, tasting this sauce for the first time, judged it to be just as good as Bellini’s opera, and exclaimed, ‘This is a real Norma!’